kermitt2/grisp/README.md

 This processing is an adaptation and optimization of the [WikipediaMiner 2.0](https://github.com/dnmilne/wikipediaminer) XML dump processing.
 It enables the support of the latest Wikipedia dump files.
 The processing is considerably faster than with WikipediaMiner and a single server is enough for processing the lastest XML dumps in a reasonnable time.
 For December 2016 English Wikipedia XML dump: around 7 hours 30 minutes.
 For December 2016 French and German Wikipedia XML dump: around 2 hours 30 minutes (in pseudo distributed mode, one server Intel Core i7-4790K CPU 4.00GHz Haswell, 16GB memory, with 4 cores, 8 threads, SSD).

 We think that it is possible to still improve significantly the processing time, lower memory consumption, and avoid completely Hadoop - simply by optimizing the processing for a common single multi-thread machine.
+But given that the current state of the library gives satisfactory performance, we leave these improvements for the future if necessary.

 ### Creating additional cvs translation files

-Translation information are not available anymore in the Wikipedia XML dump, downloading the SQL langlink file is necessary (e.g. `enwiki-latest-langlinks.sql.gz`).
-The file must be put together with the XML dump file.
+Translation information are not available anymore in the Wikipedia XML dump, so downloading the SQL langlink file is necessary (e.g. `enwiki-latest-langlinks.sql.gz`).
+This file must be put together with the XML dump file.
 Then for each language, the translation cvs file can be generated with the command - here for English:

 ```
 > mvn compile exec:exec -PbuildTranslationEn
 ```

-For other languages, replace the ending ```En```, but the appropriate lang code, e.g. for French:
+For other languages, replace the ending ```En```, with the appropriate lang codes (among `De`, `Fr`, `Es`, `It`, `Jp`), e.g. for French language:

 ```
 > mvn compile exec:exec -PbuildTranslationFr